ishikawa-group/python_basic_tutorial/python_basic.md

 ## Exercise
 1. Write a program that checks if x is greater than y.
 If x is greater, print "x is greater than y"; otherwise, print "y is greater than or equal to x".
 2. Create a list containing at least five elements (numbers or strings).
-Use a for loop to iterate through the list and print each element.
+Use a for loop to iterate through the list and print each element.(<a href="./answer.md#control">answer</a>)

 ---